rpandey1234/AlgorithmHelper/_posts/2017-02-12-concurrency.md

 }
 ```

 Do you see the livelock?
 The first function locks x and attempts to lock y.
-If it can't lock y it releases x and tries again,
+If it can't lock y, it releases x and tries again,
 where it immediately locks x again.
 Vice versa for the second function.
 Thus the functions are continuously locking and
 unlocking resources without making any progress.